blogs

 • ML suggestions reduce manual wrangling effort significantly

-• Visual interface is accessible to analysts without engineering backgrounds
+• The visual interface is accessible to analysts without engineering backgrounds

 • Strong data quality profiling built in